-It wasn’t just Mountbatten who perished on the boat; one of his twin grandson’s, Nicholas, and a local boat boy, Paul Maxwell, also died as a result of the bomb explosion.
+It wasn’t just Mountbatten who perished in the boat; one of his twin grandson’s, Nicholas, and a local boat boy, Paul Maxwell, also died as a result of the bomb explosion.

-Another passenger on the boat, the Dowager Lady Brabourne, died the day after the attack from injuries sustained by the blast.
+Another passenger on the boat, the Dowager Lady Brabourne, died the day after the attack from injuries sustained in the blast.

 Lord Mountbatten and his family were on their traditional summer holiday at their castle in County Sligo, north-west Ireland.
-On this particular day they were on board Mountbatten’s boat, Shadow V, which had set off from fishing village Mullaghmore.
-The bomb was detonated at around 11:30am and, according to witnesses, the boat was ‘blown to smithereens’ and all seven occupants were hurled in to the water.
+On this particular day, they were on board Mountbatten’s boat, Shadow V, which had set off from fishing village Mullaghmore.
+The bomb detonated at around 11:30am and, according to witnesses; the boat was ‘blown to smithereens’ and all seven occupants were hurled into the water.

 Nearby fishermen raced to pull Mountbatten from the water, but he died shortly after being rescued.
 Other occupants of the boat were pulled to safety and rushed to hospital.
 The incident raised issues regarding the security of the Mountbatten party as the Lord himself didn’t have a bodyguard on the day in question, and the village in which the group were fishing is only twelve miles from the Northern Irish border; it was well-known to be used as a refuge by members of the IRA.

 Shortly after the explosion the IRA confirmed that they were responsible for the attack, and only hours later 18 soldiers were massacred in two booby-trap explosions near Warrenpoint, close to the border with the Irish Republic.